REDDITCH UNITED FOOTBALL CLUB HISTORY

-Redditch United Football Club is located at the heart of its community and boasts being one of the oldest established clubs in the Midlands.
+Redditch United Football Club is located at the heart of its community and boasts of being one of the oldest established clubs in the Midlands.
 Redditch Town first played in the Birmingham Combination in 1891-92.
-The Club has a long stream of success which started with winning the Worcestershire Senior cup in 1894 and becoming runners-up in 1898.
+The Club has a long stream of success which started with winning the Worcestershire Senior Cup in 1894 and becoming runners-up in 1898.
 In 1914 the team won the Birmingham Combination championship for the first time and the Birmingham Senior cup in 1925.

 The 1930’s was a rewarding period for the club and its supporters, starting by winning the Worcestershire Senior Cup and the Birmingham Senior Cup in successive seasons.
 Reds almost achieved a notable double in 1932-33 when, having won the Combination, they were unfortunately defeated in the Senior Cup ‘Final.

 In 1953 Redditch regained the Combination Championship and runners-up in the Worcestershire Senior Cup.
 This Championship success was repeated in 1955.
 In 1957 they were runners-up in the Birmingham Senior Cup.

 The 1970’s was a successful period for Redditch and started with joining the Southern League and reaching the First Round of the FA Cup for the first time, losing 6-0 in the replay at Peterborough after a 1-1 draw at home in front of a crowd of 4,500.
 Reds made a dream start to their first season in the Southern League, winning their first six matches before settling for a mid-table finish.
 In the Worcestershire Senior Cup they were beaten finalists, but went on to win the competition in the following two seasons.
 After narrowly missing promotion in 1974-75 they won the Championship in convincing style in 1975-76, scoring over 100 goals and losing only two games.